 17. Create a gallery wall in your home office

 Because a home office needn't be all work and no play.
-Add some pattern, colour and (most importantly) inspiration to your space with the help of a gallery wall.
+Add some pattern, color and (most importantly) inspiration to your space with the help of a gallery wall.

 18. Work an office space into your bedroom

-When using your bedroom as a home office, colour can be used to express your style, as well as creating a relaxing atmosphere.
-By opting for office furniture in a light wood, this already small space isn't overwhelmed by a large desk in a contrasting colour.
+When using your bedroom as a home office, color can be used to express your style, as well as creating a relaxing atmosphere.
+By opting for office furniture in a light wood, this already small space isn't overwhelmed by a large desk in a contrasting color.

 Home office accessories, such as a small pin board and a couple of stunning desk lamps establish this as a work space, while complementing the interiors style seen throughout the rest of the space.